exercism/docs/mentoring/mindset.md

 ## The spirit of the mentor

-The basic spirit of the mentor could be either of pride or humility.
+The spirit of the mentor could be based on either pride or humility.
 A mentor may feel they are _entitled_ to mentor because they are smart and/or have a certain amount of experience.
 They may feel they should mentor because they know better than others.
 A mentor whose spirit is based in pride may may still approach the mentee with patience and polite guidance,